Micrognathia and Obstructive Sleep Apnea

 1. CPAP Therapy (Continuous Positive Airway Pressure)

 A CPAP machine helps keep the airway open by blowing a steady stream of air into a mask worn over the nose or mouth.
 This prevents the airway from collapsing during sleep.
-Getting a mask that fits well is important for people with micrognathia.
+Getting a mask that fits well is essential for people with micrognathia.

 2. Oral Appliances